-Endpoint of a centuries-long enforced odyssey, the region of the Bahian Recôncavo received more enslaved human beings than any other port-of-call throughout the entire history of mankind.
+Endpoint of a centuries-long enforced odyssey, the region of the Bahian Recôncavo received more documented enslaved human beings than any other port-of-call throughout the entire history of mankind.

 Number of Embarked/Disembarked Enslaved at Selected Landings from 1514 to 1866: